Higher-order Hermite numbers: Properties and applications to evolution problems: Higher-order Hermite polynomials and associated numbers

 and the relevant Newton binomial form is expressed as:

 where $_3{\hat{h}}$ is an umbral operator acting on $_3{\varphi}_{0}$ such that

-It is accordingly evident that the discussion, we have developed in the preceding section, holds almost unchanged for the forthcoming discussion.
+It is accordingly evident that the formalism, we have developed in the preceding section, holds almost unchanged for the forthcoming discussion.
 While the framework is conceptually straightforward, some notable implications are worth highlighting.\\

-The third-order $3$-variable Hermite polynomials $H_{n}^{(3)}(x,y,z)$ are defined by the following series \cite{DAT}:
+The third-order three-variable Hermite polynomials $H_{n}^{(3)}(x,y,z)$ are defined by the following series and generating function \cite{DAT}: